Gerald Almy | Originally published in GameKeepers: Farming for Wildlife Magazine. To subscribe, click here.

 Like most members of the brassica/mustard family, radishes convert starches to sugars when cold temperatures occur, making them especially appealing during the late fall and winter.
 But unlike some brassicas, deer in many areas also seem to like the taste of these plants even before the sugar conversion.
 Some of the deer living on my property feed on them as soon as they emerge, even when they have clover and soybeans available, two of whitetails’ favorite menu items.

 Another major benefit of radishes is that they produce tremendous tonnage.
-An acre of radishes can yield up to ten to twelve tons (or more) of forage.
+An acre of radishes can yield up to 10 to 12 tons (or more) of forage.
 Compare that to clover, which typically yields less than half that amount.

-Radishes are also extremely easy to grow, thriving in even moderate quality soils, though fertilizing definitely helps, as does a pH above 6.0.
+Radishes are also extremely easy to grow, thriving in even moderate-quality soils, though fertilizing definitely helps — as does a pH above 6.0.
 They come up so well that one of the biggest dangers for the food plotter is putting them in too heavily and stunting their growth.
-You will likely still get adequate leaf growth if they’re a bit crowded, but if you want those huge root tubers as big as your forearm; you want to adhere to the proper planting rate.
-Virtually all seeds planted on the surface or up to ¼ inch deep will germinate.
+You will likely still get adequate leaf growth if they’re a bit crowded, but if you want those huge root tubers as big as your forearm, you want to adhere to the proper planting rate.
+When it comes to soil contact, virtually all seeds planted on the surface or up to ¼ inch deep will germinate.
 And once they pop up out of the ground, they grow fast.